cookiesncream716/helloWorld2/README.md

 }
 ```

-Then add flatpickr; it will be automatically added as a dependency in the package.json file.
+ The following will install `flatpickr` and `build-modules` then automatically add them as dependencies in the `package.json` file.

 ```
 npm install flatpickr --save
+npm install build-modules --save
 ```

 2. Flatpickr will need to be imported before creating the plugin.
+At the top of your javascript plugin file, write:

 ```
 var flatpickr = require('flatpickr')

-registerPlugin()
 ```

-3. Follow the directions to configure flatpickr in whatever way you need inside of the build method and add it to `box`.
-Below is an example.
+3. Follow the directions to configure flatpickr in whatever way you need inside of the `build` constructor and add it to `box`:

 ```
 var calender = TextField()